JoshCodeStuff/Apache-Guacamole-Docker-Compose/README.md

  You can find the instructions to do so here: https://docs.docker.com/engine/install/

 If you are using Ubuntu, you can use the setup script (dockersetup.sh) in this repo.
-After running the script, run the following command:

-    systemctl enable docker && systemctl start docker

 ## 2: Setting up directories